KDKahlo/AfterTinder/README.md

 ### Gemini API set up

 - 1. Make sure you have a VPN connected to a country where Gemini API is available.
 You can check a list of available regions and languages in the Gemini API documentation.
+You can use services like Express VPN to achieve that.

 - 2. Follow the documentation instructions (https://ai.google.dev/gemini-api/docs/get-started/node) to get an API.